SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Related Work

-\textbf{Spatial Video Grounding (SVG)} aims to localize one or more objects in a video based on natural language descriptions, typically by producing bounding boxes or pixel-level masks.
-Existing SVG benchmarks~\cite{fan2019lasot, seo2020urvos, xiao2020visual} primarily rely on static visual descriptions such as the object’s category, color, or position.
-These attributes allow the target to be uniquely identified from the very first video frame (e.g., “track the man in a suit”), without requiring temporal reasoning.
-As a result, conventional detectors or trackers often suffice, and \textit{temporal reasoning} is rarely required.

-Recent efforts such as GroOT~\cite{nguyen2023type} extend SVG to include action-related queries, but their scope remains narrow, with few verbs or simple interactions.
-Similarly, subsets of TAO~\cite{dave2020tao} introduce multi-object tracking but focus primarily on appearance-based distinctions rather than motion or intent.
-Models such as Referring Multi-Object Tracking (RMOT)~\cite{wu2023referring, zhang2024bootstrapping} generalize SVG to multiple referents but remain restricted to \emph{short, domain-specific} videos (e.g., cars and pedestrians).
-In contrast, \textbf{SVAG} emphasizes \textit{action-driven semantics}, where multiple visually similar entities must be distinguished by their dynamic behavior across time—requiring models to reason jointly over spatial and temporal cues.
+\textbf{Spatial Video Grounding (SVG)} extends multi-object tracking~\cite{hannan2023gratt, koner2023instanceformer, hannan2022box} to language-guided localization, where one or more objects must be identified in a video based on natural language descriptions, typically via bounding boxes or pixel-level masks.
+Existing SVG benchmarks~\cite{fan2019lasot, seo2020urvos, xiao2020visual} rely predominantly on static visual attributes such as category, color, or position, allowing the target to be uniquely identified from the very first frame (e.g., ``track the man in a suit'') without any temporal reasoning.
+As a result, conventional detectors and trackers often suffice, and the dynamic behavior of objects over time is largely ignored.
+Recent efforts such as GroOT~\cite{nguyen2023type} extend SVG to include action-related queries, but their scope remains narrow, covering few verbs and simple single-object interactions.
+Subsets of TAO~\cite{dave2020tao} introduce multi-object tracking but focus on appearance-based distinctions rather than motion or intent.
+Models such as Referring Multi-Object Tracking (RMOT)~\cite{wu2023referring, zhang2024bootstrapping} generalize SVG to multiple referents but remain restricted to short, domain-specific videos such as traffic and pedestrian scenes.
+SVAG-Bench explicitly targets \textit{action-driven semantics}, where multiple visually similar entities must be distinguished by their dynamic behavior across time, a demand that appearance-based SVG formulations are structurally unable to satisfy.